teri-shiba/vscode-multi-highlight/README.md

 ![Multi-Highlight](images/icon.png)

 Multi-Highlight is a Visual Studio Code extension for highlighting multiple words with different and customisable colours.
+It's designed to help keep track of multiple variables while auditing or understanding code.

 ## Example